Personal profile

 Research interests

-20th and 21st Century Performance; Performance and Landscape, Devising; Collaboration; Performance and Cognition; Storytelling; Autobiographical Performance; Interdisciplinarity; Performance and Pedagogy; Drama and Dyslexia; Performance and Stroke
+20th and 21st Century Performance; Performance and Landscape, Devising; Collaboration; Performance and Cognition; Storytelling; Autobiographical Performance; Interdisciplinarity; Performance and Pedagogy; Drama and Dyslexia; Performance pedagogy and neurodivergence.

 Current Projects: